Mexator/Go-vno/README.md

 special terminal sessions or using a GUI.
 Everything that needs to be done at client's side is to launch our daemon server.

+---
+However, the requirements says that we should Dockerize our client.
+This disables almost all advantages we got from using `fuse` and gives us additional complexity, for example when launching the client container (it should have certain privileges to be launched correctly)

+---

 ### **NameServer**
 Mostly, the clients talk to the Name server which is used for indexing and replicating files.
 It stores whole directory tree and mapping of file